junxit/us-congress-bills-113/metadata.md

 - 2013-12-12 — Placed on the Union Calendar, Calendar No. 212.
 - 2013-12-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-294.
 - 2013-12-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 113-294.
+- 2014-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Meehan objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was considered as withdrawn.
+- 2014-07-28 — Considered as unfinished business. (consideration: CR H6939)
+- 2014-07-28 — Considered under suspension of the rules. (consideration: CR H6925-6928)
+- 2014-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3107.
+- 2014-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-07-28 — Mr. Meehan moved to suspend the rules and pass the bill, as amended.
+- 2014-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 395 - 8 (Roll no. 457). (text: CR H6925-6926)
+- 2014-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 395 - 8 (Roll no. 457).(text: CR H6925-6926)